thunderbird89/esf/stories/story-knock-knock.md

 ### Reinforcements Arrive

-The warp signature appeared first—a ripple in space-time that made sensors scream warnings for half a second before resolving into something solid.
+The warp signature appeared first - a ripple in space-time that made sensors scream warnings for half a second before resolving into something solid.
 Then the battleship *Gallipoli* dropped out of warp seventy kilometers from the beacon, her massive bulk bleeding off velocity with thruster burns that lit up the tactical display.

 She didn't slow down to orient.
 She didn't wait to establish proper firing solutions.
 She just opened up.

-Both railgun arrays—port and starboard—spoke in perfect synchronization, the salvaged fire control systems from *Lord Cardigan* proving their worth.
+Both railgun arrays - port and starboard - spoke in perfect synchronization, the salvaged fire control systems from *Lord Cardigan* proving their worth.
 Tungsten-carbide penetrators screamed across the distance toward the third Ryzak battleship, *Blood of Conquest*, which was still trading fire with *Vanguard* and trying to maneuver away from the chaos of the compromised *Crimson Fang*.

 The first salvo caught *Blood of Conquest* mid-turn, her shields already stressed from sustained fire.
 Four rounds punched through the weakened defensive field, slamming into her port quarter.
 Armor buckled.
 Plating deformed.
 The impacts sent the battleship into a slow, uncontrolled roll as attitude thrusters struggled to compensate.

 > "Direct hits," *Gallipoli*'s tactical officer reported over the command net.
 "Target's shields failing in sectors four through seven.
-Reloading—firing again."
+Reloading - firing again."

 The second salvo followed eight seconds later, this time aimed at the weakened sections.
 The fire control was perfect, each round tracking to impact the same compromised areas.
 More armor failed, more internal systems ruptured.
-Then *Gallipoli*'s missile tubes spoke, launching a full broadside spread of torpedoes—*Lord Cardigan*'s entire stock, now loaded into *Gallipoli*'s tubes.
+Then *Gallipoli*'s missile tubes spoke, launching a full broadside spread of torpedoes - *Lord Cardigan*'s entire stock, now loaded into *Gallipoli*'s tubes.

 Twelve torpedoes, each carrying shaped-charge warheads designed to punch through capital ship armor, streaked across the void. *Blood of Conquest*'s point defense came alive, trying to intercept, but the screening fire was degraded, its targeting systems damaged.
 Eight torpedoes made it through.